 Boling was founded in 1900 when the New York, Texas & Mexican Railroad built a line through the area.
 The settlement was named for Mary Bolling Vineyard, the then-6-year-old daughter of Robert E. Vineyard who had the town survey.ed.
 By 1907 the town had a school, a store, a blacksmith shop, and about ten families.
 (Photos are of Texas Gulf Sulfur plant and Boling High School.)

 Danevang – The name Danevang is an alternative name for Denmark.
 The town was founded in the 1890s mostly by Danes who migrated from the American Midwest.
 After a period of prosperity people began moving away in the 1920s.
 (Photo is of the Lutheran Church.)

 Don-Tol is a rural community on Caney Creek and Farm Road 1301, twelve miles southeast of Wharton in southeastern Wharton County.
 It is at the juncture of the Atchison, Topeka and Santa Fe tracks running east-west and the Southern Pacific tracks running north-south.
 A factory operated in the community in 1936, and in 1941 the local school became part of the Boling Independent School district.
 In 1989 the factory, a railroad station, and scattered dwellings remained at the site.

 East Bernard is on the west side of the San Bernard River at the intersection of State Highway 60 and U.S. Highway 90A, fifteen miles (24 km) north of Wharton in northeast Wharton County.
 The community was originally on the east side of the river, where Jethro Spivi built the first residence around 1850; hence the name East Bernard.
 Settlement was slow until 1859 and the arrival of the Buffalo Bayou, Brazos and Colorado Railway.
 A bridge was built, and the depot, Bernard Station, though originally located on the east bank of the river, was moved by 1869 to the west side, to the site of East Bernard’s future Main Street.
 The rest of the town grew up around the railway.
 The first post office was established in 1866, but the community was probably not officially named East Bernard until 1874.
-(Photos are of downtown and Memorial Stadium.)
+(Photo is of Memorial Stadium.)